-The increased cold hardiness makes this variety one of the better varieties to attempt to grow if you find yourself in a borderline climate situation ( anything below zone 7 ), and has been known to do very well through most all zone 6 locations.
+The increased cold hardiness makes this variety one of the better varieties to attempt to grow if you find yourself in a borderline climate situation ( anything below zone 7 ), and has been known to do very well through most all zone 6 locations due to the cross between L. fauriei.
 Mid level height & width allows for a variety of uses - can be kept at a smaller size if a lower growing flowering hedge / border is desired.
 Or simply allow to reach full height for a nice 8 ft tall flowering small tree.
 Looks extremely attractive when planted in groups, or in a long row along sidewalks, streets, or property lines.

 of expired flower heads will oftentimes prolong & increase the